BradHoyt-1/hhglobal-playwright/README.md

 Please refer to the “HH Global Home Task – Brad Hoyt” PDF document which is included in the hhglobal-playwright folder for additional details with screenshots along with what's covered in the README file.

+Also for reference:
+##Text of the actual assignment:

+**Objective**
+- Demonstrate your ability to set up a basic QA automation framework using Playwright for desktop/mobile web testing.
+Your task is to test the https://www.hhglobal.com homepage across multiple devices (viewports) and outline a scalable test strategy that could be expanded into a larger suite.

+**Test Scope**
+- Write a minimum of 3 automated tests that:
+- Verify key UI elements are visible and rendered properly (e.g., navigation bar, hero banner, footer).
+- Ensure cross-device support with Playwright, by checking for example, that the hamburger menu works correctly on mobile view (or describe how you would use 3rd party software to help with this).
+- You may use any tools, including AI, to complete the task, but you must take ownership of the solution.

+**Deliverables**
+- The process of how you handle the task is 100% up to you.
+Please make sure only, that you will estimate the task and provide us with information at the beginning of the process.
+When done, please share with us the repository with the solution.
+- We are open to the use of AI as a supporting tool throughout this task.
+However, we ask that you clearly explain how AI was used during the process.
+We value ownership and expect you to take full responsibility for the final solution.